bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 - [Install Restish CLI](/reference/restish-cli.md)
 - [Install Helm](https://helm.sh/docs/intro/install/) (if deploying the runtime group infrastructure)

-## Register a new runtime group
+## Establish a new runtime group

-To register a runtime group, you need to know the internet-facing IP address that will be used to route traffic to this runtime group.
+To establish a runtime group, you need to know the internet-facing IP address that will be used to route traffic to this runtime group.

 === "Restish CLI"